 Chinese shoppers expect to have more customized services.
 They are more confident about purchasing a product that embeds a Chinese element.
 Having a Chinese element embedded in the product or service is important for 72% of Chinese luxury shoppers.
 If they look for Chinese elements, they are very selective on elements they prefer:

-This is a great misconception of the Chinese culture.
-When a brand wants to target China, the easier manner is to create a limited edition with the animal of the year for Chinese New Year.
+This is a great misconception of Chinese culture.
+When a brand wants to target China, the easier manner is to create a limited edition with the animal of the year for the Chinese New Year.
 As you can see, only 24% of luxury shoppers enjoy having the animal of the year on their luxury watch.
 Why?
 Because Chinese shoppers are more and more into a timeless design.
 They want to invest in a product that will last.
 And the “animal of the year” comes back every 12 years…

 #7 TIMELESS DESIGN – Chinese Shoppers Look for Elegance Over Time